No products in the cart.

 - A Food thermometer

 - A Colander

 - Cheesecloth (like this kind)

 *Note: At the end of the process, you will be handling extremely hot cheese.
 It’s a good idea to have a clean pair of kitchen gloves ready to go in case you have sensitive fingertips.

 - Prepare your citric acid and rennet solutions

-Add 1 1/2 teaspoon citric acid to 1 cup cool water in small bowl.
-In a seperate small bowl, combine 1/4 teaspoon rennet (or 1.4 tab) and 1/4 cup cool water.
+Add 1 1/2 teaspoon citric acid to 1 cup cool water in a small bowl.
+In a separate small bowl, combine 1/4 teaspoon rennet (or 1/4 tab) and 1/4 cup cool water.

 - Combine the milk and citric acid & water mixture in a pot

-Pour milk into pot, add citric acid/water mixture to milk and stir.
+Pour milk into a pot, add citric acid/water mixture to the milk, and stir.

 Heat milk slowly to 90 degrees (being careful not to burn the milk).